Noonu Atoll

 Noonu Atoll (also known as Southern Miladhunmadulu Atoll or Miladhunmadulu Dhekunuburi) is an administrative division of the Maldives corresponding to the southern section of Miladhunmadulu Atoll.
 The capital is Manadhoo.
-Total population of Noonu Atoll is around 10,000 people (Information from: 2006).
+The total population of Noonu Atoll according to Census 2022 is 12503 which is 2% of the national population.

 Administration of South Miladhunmadulu Atoll

 The Administrative Divisions of the Maldives refers to the various units of government that provide local government services in the Maldives.
 According to the Decentralization Act 2010, the administrative divisions of the Maldives would consist of atolls, islands, and cities; each administered by their own local council, under the basic terms of home rule.

 Although the earlier provincial decentralization was rejected by Parliament, President Nasheed reinstated the concept through "National Administrations".
 The National Administrations of Maldives were in the same divisions as the earlier provinces, and the previous province offices were reinstated as the office of that National Administration, to which the atoll councils reported to accordingly.
 The National Administrations acted as an extension of the central government in Male’, for the convenience of dealing with regional affairs.
 The National Administrations operated under the Ministry of Home Affairs.
 The seven National Administrations were: